 Because The stretch of record warmth and cloudless skies in the fall is leading to a slower than usual rut in most spots, grinding daylight movement of bucks to a virtual halt in many areas.

-In recent years, early hunting seasons have featured unseasonably warm weathers.
-Temperature in the 40s and highs in the 60s might make for comfortable tree-stand vigils, such temperatures literally shutdown daytime deer activity.
+In recent years, early hunting seasons have featured unseasonably warm weather.
+The temperature in the 40s and highs in the 60s might make for comfortable tree-stand vigils, such temperatures literally shutdown daytime deer activity.

-In fact, the weather’s influence on deer activity has been scientifically documented as a major suppressor/stimulator of day time deer activity.
+In fact, the weather’s influence on deer activity has been scientifically documented as a major suppressor/stimulator of daytime deer activity.
 While such conditions are certainly tough for rank-and-file deer hunters to stomach.
-According to some hunters, nothing can suppress the rut more in a warmer temperature than in a normal weather temperature.
+According to some hunters, nothing can suppress the rut more at a warmer temperature than in a normal weather temperature.

 Regardless of the region you hunt or time of year, here are some interesting facts and tips to know about deer activity with temperature when hunting